This post contains affiliate links. Read the full disclosure here

 Note: Fancy Hands is not always hiring.
 If you’re interested in working with them, check out their website from time to time for job opportunities.

-Assistant Match is another virtual assistant staffing company that supplies VAs to business owners.
-VAs at Assistant Match are expected to carry out various administrative tasks, such as data entry, appointment setting, and customer service.
+Assistant Match is another virtual assistant staffing company that provides VAs to business owners.
+Virtual assistants at Assistant Match are expected to carry out various administrative tasks, such as data entry, appointment setting, and customer service.
 VAs with specialized skills, such as graphic design, can command higher rates.

 Let it be known though that Assistant Match only gives you leads for VA opportunities that might suit your skills, but it isn’t the company that actually hires you.
 Think of it as a middleman between you and a potential client.
-Don’t worry as it is one of the virtual assistant jobs legit companies out there.
+Don’t worry as it is legit “virtual assistant jobs” website out there.

 6. Virtual Gal Friday